 All students are expected to attend classes.
 Failure to attend classes can result in an "F" or "FW" grade, unless the student executes a drop within the time periods indicated above.
-Refer to the 2005-2006 college calendar for specific dates.
+Refer to the 2006-2007 college calendar for specific dates or check our web page at www.palomar.edu/admissions for the most current information.